qeeqbox/social-analyzer/README.md

 **Please submit your contribution in a Pull Request!**

 ## Updates
-- (New) added detection type:advanced (This will allow detection on websites that manipulate DOM via JavaScript etc..) 👏👏👏
+- (New) Added detection type:advanced (This will allow detection on websites that manipulate DOM via JavaScript etc..) 👏👏👏
 - (New) Added more automated tests for handling Pull Requests (will be adding documentation on how PR are being handled)
 - (New) Added logic that enhances FindUserProfilesSlow & ShowUserProfilesSlow checking speed (Limited to docker-compose) 👏
 - (New) Added FindOrigins (This extracts well-known names with their origins from the username) 👏